 Christensen A.M., Passalacqua, N.V., Bartelink, E.J.
 (2014) Forensic Anthropology: Current Methods and Practice.
-Elsevier - Academic Press
+Elsevier - Academic Press Supplementary reading material will be provided throughout semester where relevant.

 Course Description and Objectives:

 Forensic Anthropology is the application of Biological/Physical Anthropology techniques, methods, and theory to the medico-legal (forensic) setting.
 This field utilizes insights into the evolutionary history and adaptability of our species, primarily through skeletal biology, to assist law enforcement in various contexts including the establishment of positive identifications for human remains and the analysis of skeletal trauma in cases of suspicious and unnatural death.
 Students will be introduced to the techniques and underlying theory used by anthropologists to recover skeletal remains, reconstruct a biological profile from the skeleton, interpret skeletal trauma, and assist in the identification process as well as developing an introductory understanding of the forensic/medicolegal setting applied in this region of the country [EA2 see http://anthro.rutgers.edu/undergrad-program/department-learning-goals].
 Students will also gain practice and instruction on how to prepare research-based professional forensic reports and examination analyses [EA3 & EA4].